 The True Circumcision

 3 Finally, my brothers, rejoice in the Lord.
-To write the same things again is no trouble for me, but it’s a safeguard for you: 2 Beware of the dogs, beware of the evil workers, beware of the mutilation!
+To write the same things again is no trouble for me, but is a safeguard for you: 2 Beware of the dogs, beware of the evil workers, beware of the mutilation!
 3 For we are the true circumcision, who worship in the Spirit of God, glory in Christ Jesus, and place no confidence in the flesh— 4 though I myself could well place confidence even in the flesh.
 If anyone else thinks he might place confidence in the flesh, I more so: 5 circumcised the eighth day, a member of the family of Israel, a clansman of the tribe of Benjamin, a Hebrew of the Hebrews.
 As to the Law, I was a Pharisee; 6 as to zeal, a persecutor of the church; as to the righteousness contained in the Law, blameless.

 7 But whatever things were gain to me, these I count as loss because of Christ.
-8 More than that, I count all things as loss compared with the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and regard them as rubbish.
+8 More than that, I count all things as loss compared to the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and regard them as rubbish.
 I do so to gain Christ, 9 and to be found in him, not having a righteousness of my own based on the Law, but on that which comes through faith in Christ—the righteousness that comes from God and depends on faith.
-10 My goal is to know him, together with the power of his resurrection and the fellowship of his sufferings (thereby being conformed to his death), 11 so that by all means1 I may attain to the resurrection from the dead.
+10 My goal is to know him, together with the power of his resurrection and the fellowship of his sufferings, thereby being conformed to his death, 11 so that by all means1 I may attain to the resurrection from the dead.

 A Definition of Christian Maturity

 12 Not that I’ve already obtained these things, or already reached perfection; rather, I press on to take hold of that for which Christ Jesus also took hold of me.
 13 Brothers, I don’t think of myself as having reached my goal.
-But this one thing I do: forgetting the things that lie behind, and reaching out for the things ahead, 14 I race2 towards the mark to win the prize of the upward call of God in Christ Jesus.
+But this one thing I do: forgetting the things that lie behind, and reaching out for the things that lie ahead, 14 I race2 towards the mark to win the prize of the upward call of God in Christ Jesus.
 15 So then: We who are mature should maintain this point of view; and if in any way you are thinking otherwise, God will show you this as well.
 16 Meanwhile, the measure to which we’ve attained is the measure in which we must walk.3

 An Example of Christian Maturity

 17 Brothers, be imitators of me.
-And since you have us for an example, you also should keep your eyes on those who walk like us.
+And since you have us for an example, you should also keep your eyes on those who walk like us.
 18 For many are walking (I often spoke to you of them; and now, with tears,4 I do so again) as the enemies of the cross of Christ.
 19 Their end is destruction, their god is their stomach, and their glory lies in their shame—men whose minds are fixed on earthly things.
-20 For our citizenship is in heaven, from which also we eagerly wait for the Savior, the Lord Jesus Christ, 21 who will transform our present body—so subject to humiliation5—and conform it to his glorious body, all in accordance with the exercise of that same power by which he is able to subject all things to himself.
+20 For our citizenship is in heaven, from which also we eagerly wait for the Savior, the Lord Jesus Christ, 21 who will transform our present body—subject as it is to humiliation5—and conform it to his glorious body, all in accordance with the exercise of that same power by which he is able to subject all things to himself.

 4:1So then, my beloved brothers—brothers whom I long to see, my joy and my crown—stand firm in the Lord in this very way,6 my beloved friends.